june-in-exile/walletconnect-tutorial/README.md

 3. Create a .env file and copy-paste the contents of the existing .env.example file into it

 4. Create a WalletConnect project ID by visiting https://cloud.walletconnect.com/sign-in, create a new project (with a name of your choosing and the `App` type selected), and copy the `Project ID` key once available.
-You will need to enter this into src/pages/_app.tsx on line 8 to assign to the `PROJECT_ID` value.
+You will need to enter this into src/pages/_app.tsx on line 8 to assign to the `projectId` value.

 4. Finally, run your application in a new terminal (first ensure you are running node v20 in your terminal):